 Where will I stay?

-Residential students should arrive at Twain House, 618 Escondido Road, between 1 p.m. and 3 p.m. on Sunday, July 2, in order to check in and store luggage in our common room.
-Our program kickoff will begin promptly at 3 p.m. in the Twain courtyard.
+Please arrive at Sally Ride dorm between 1 p.m. and 3 p.m. on Sunday in order to check in and store luggage in our common room.
+Our program kickoff will begin promptly at 3 p.m. in the Ride courtyard.
 Students will not be checking into their rooms until 4:30 p.m.
 Parents are welcome to stay until 3 p.m. when our kickoff and teamwork begin.

-Residential students who are unavoidably delayed and arrive after 3 p.m. should come into Twain and follow the signs to our common room, which will be clearly marked, and join our opening session in progress.
+Residential students who are unavoidably delayed and arrive after 3 p.m. should report to Ride and follow the signs to our common room, which will be clearly marked, and join our opening session in progress.

-Following the opening session, campers will have dnner and then meet with their news groups and team leaders.
+Following the opening session, campers will have dinner and then meet with their news groups and team leaders.

 Is parking available?